When designing the web application for your business, what do you focus on the most? Do you find yourself somehow affixed to the aesthetics?

 - Consistent headings across the website.

-- Navigation menus are placed at the same place throughout the website.
+- Navigation menus are placed in the same place throughout the website.

 Airbnb uses the same layout for all of its “Help Centre” pages.
 Notice carefully, and you’ll find the company has used the same color combination throughout the pages.
 There is consistency in fonts’ use, horizontal and vertical spacing between the website elements and their placement.

-Imagine what kind of an experience the user will have if every “Help Centre” page had its own and unique layout.
+Imagine what kind of an experience the user would have if every “Help Centre” page had its own unique layout.
 I’m sure it’ll be anything but pleasant.